 Incubate the box somewhere warm and dark (26-28 C is ideal for most tropical species).
 You will see small white spots of mushroom mycelium start to grow after a few days.
 Wait 2-3 weeks until the contents turn completely white (except for a small top layer will not turn white as it is dry).

 Step Two: Now you are ready to fruit (produce mushrooms).
-Add some boiling water to vermiculite in the tray, put the lid on and leave to cool for a couple of hours.
-When fully cooled, drain off the excess water from the vermiculite by opening the lid slightly.
+Pour the contents of the small vermiculite bag into the tray and add around 1/2 a cup of boiling water to the tray, put the lid on and leave to cool for a couple of hours.
+When fully cooled, drain off any excess water from the vermiculite while opening the lid slightly.
 Remove the lids from the tray and microbox and “birth” the cake by loosening the lid, inverting the microbox and letting it drop on to the vermiculite in the tray.

 Now place the whole tray and its contents carefully inside the plastic bag and close the top with paperclips or tape.
 Place somewhere warm (22-24 C) which receives some light (but not direct sun).
 You should see mushrooms appear within 2-3 weeks.